labinfo-lncc/DEGRE/README.md

 DEGREresults_gene_name <- merge(results, gene, by = "ID")
 ```

-The data frame `DEGREresults_gene_name` now have the gene names from ensembl and all the informations of the DEGRE function output.
+The data frame `DEGREresults_gene_name` now has the gene names from ensembl and all the informations of the DEGRE function output.